- On February 16, 2026

 Those travelling with children need to weigh up the benefit of a card as children get free access any to the public transport networks if they are under 10, and a number of state run museums are free anyway for those with children under 18.

-Is the Roma Pass still worth it?
+Is the Roma Pass worth it in 2026 ?

 Rome Tourist Card benefits: